-Data received as a result of a call to USBDCDRequestDataEP0() will be delivered asynchronously via the pfnDataReceived callback described below.
+Data received as a result of a call to USBDCDRequestDataEP0() is delivered asynchronously via the pfnDataReceived callback described below.

-If this member of sCallbacks is set to NULL, the USB Device API will stall endpoint zero whenever it receives a non-standard request.
+If this member of sCallbacks is set to NULL, the USB Device API stalls endpoint zero whenever it receives a non-standard request.

-2.21.2.3 pfnInterfaceChange
+2.23.2.3 pfnInterfaceChange

 Based on the configuration descriptor published by the device code, several different alternate interface settings may be supported.
 In cases where the host wishes to change from the default interface configuration and the USB library determines that the requested alternate setting is supported, this callback is made to inform the device code of the change.
 The parameters passed provide the new alternate interface (ucAlternateSetting and the interface number (ucInterfaceNum).
 This callback is only made once the USB Device API has validated the requested alternate setting.
-If the requested setting is not available in the published configuration descriptor, the USB Device API will stall endpoint zero to indicate the error to the host and make no callback to the device code.
+If the requested setting is not available in the published configuration descriptor, the USB Device API stalls endpoint zero to indicate the error to the host and make no callback to the device code.

-If this member of sCallbacks is set to NULL, the USB Device API will note the interface change internally but not report it to the device code.
+If this member of sCallbacks is set to NULL, the USB Device API notes the interface change internally but not report it to the device code.

-2.21.2.4 pfnConfigChange
+2.23.2.4 pfnConfigChange

-When the host enumerates a device, it will ultimately select the configuration that is to be used and send a SET\CONFIGURATION request to the device.
+When the host enumerates a device, it ultimately selects the configuration that is to be used and send a SET_CONFIGURATION request to the device.
 When this occurs, the USB Device API validates the configuration number passed against the device code's published configuration descriptors then calls the pfnConfigChange callback to inform the device code of the configuration that is to be used.

-If this member of sCallbacks is set to NULL, the USB Device API will note the configuration change internally but not report it to the device code.
+If this member of sCallbacks is set to NULL, the USB Device API notes the configuration change internally but not report it to the device code.

-2.21.2.5 pfnDataReceived
+2.23.2.5 pfnDataReceived

 This callback informs the device code of the arrival of data following an earlier call to USBDC-DRequestDataEP0().
-On this callback, the received data will have been written into the buffer provided to the USB Device API in the pucData parameter to USBDCDRequestDataEP0().
+On this callback, the received data has been written into the buffer provided to the USB Device API in the pucData parameter to USBDCDRequestDataEP0().